-According to Dr. Mark Burhenne sleep apnea is the “lack of the ability to breathe properly at night to the point where your sleep is interrupted.”
-While most people are aware of severe sleep apnea, Burhenne explains that mild forms are often left undiagnosed especially in otherwise healthy individuals.
+According to Dr. Mark Burhenne of Ask the Dentist, sleep apnea is the “lack of the ability to breathe properly at night to the point where your sleep is interrupted.”
+While most people are aware of severe sleep apnea, Burhenne explains that mild forms are often left undiagnosed, especially in otherwise healthy individuals.

-Oftentimes a dentist is able to see early warning signs of sleep apnea through features in the mouth.
+Oftentimes a dentist can see early warning signs of sleep apnea through features in the mouth.
 These early signs include gum recession, tooth sensitivity, TMJ, dry mouth, morning headaches, chipped teeth, and nighttime clenching or grinding.

 All of these signs can be attributed to the inability to consistently breathe through your nose rather than your mouth.

 Discovering if you are a mouth or nose breather at night is the first step.
 But how do you know what you are doing while you are asleep if there is no one watching you throughout the night?
 The easiest way is to use some special mouth tape to gently tape your mouth shut at night.

 Mouth taping may raise some initial concerns, but mouth tape is designed for this purpose and will easily come off when necessary.
 One single strip placed vertically over the mouth at night can help you determine if mouth breathing is a concern for you.
 (For more info on mouth taping watch this video.)

 Science has found many benefits of nose breathing over mouth breathing.
 To begin with when we breathe through our nose the cilia in our nose act as a filter, purifying the air of particles.
 The nasal passages then regulate the humidity and temperature of the air we breathe and the paranasal sinuses produce nitric oxide which can increase your lung's ability to absorb oxygen by 10-25%.